Geny Catamo: Style of play

 Catamo stands out above all in attack, with many duels won per game, a statistic that reflects the assertiveness of his actions.
 Added to this is his effective dribbling and finishing ability.
 Another skill he excels at is his ability to add speed to his team's play down the right.

 Personal life

-Catamo is the partner of Jennifer Bule, also Mozambican and daughter of DJ Damost.
+Catamo is in a relationship with Jennifer Bule, a Mozambican YouTuber and daughter of DJ Damost.